pingidentity/pingidentity-devops-getting-started/docs/docker-images/pingauthorize/README.md

 ```

 You should see the ouptut from a PingAuthorize install and configuration, ending with a message the the PingAuthorize has
 started.
 After it starts, you will see some typical access logs.
-Simply ``Ctrl-C`` afer to stop tailing the logs.
+Simply ``Ctrl-C`` after to stop tailing the logs.

 ## Stopping/Removing the container